marisacasillas/chattr-basic/README.md

 * Identifying turn-taking behavior in annotated data from non-human animals

 ### If you use chattr, please cite it
-The following reference is the most current one for use in your academic output involving the chattr package:
+The following reference is the most current one for use in your academic output involving the chattr package: Casillas, M. (in preparation).
+The chattr package.
-**TBA**

 ### Find a problem?
 Have a feature request?
 Please let us know!
-Please submit your issue with a detailed description and, if you have found a bug, a way to replicate it to our github page:
+Please submit your issue with a detailed description and, if you have found a bug, a way to replicate it to our github page: [https://github.com/marisacasillas/chattr-basic]()
-**TBA**

 ## References